-Following a long and thorough procurement process NHS East Riding of Yorkshire Clinical Commissioning Group (CCG) has agreed to award a five-year contract, of around £27 million per annum, to City Health Care Partnership CIC (CHCP CIC) to provide community services across East Riding of Yorkshire from 1 April 2017.
+Following a long and thorough procurement process NHS East Riding of Yorkshire Clinical Commissioning Group (CCG) agreed to award a five-year contract, of around £27 million per annum, to City Health Care Partnership CIC (CHCP CIC) to provide community services across East Riding of Yorkshire from 1 April 2017.
 More information is available in our press release and in Bulletin 3, below.

 Revised person centred statements

 At the heart of our community services contract is a set of person centred statements.
 We will use these to measure how well community services is meeting our aspirations and your needs.

 - Do you think the statements are about right?

 - Do you think they need something changing or something adding to make them right?

 As a result of your feedback some minor changes have been discussed with our community services involvement panel and the final statements are here.